what does spider poop looks like

 Commercial products recommendation- Spider poop remover/ Spider poop stain remove

-Rocco & Roxie Stain & Odor Eliminator for Strong Odor - Enzyme-Powered Pet Odor Eliminator for Home - Carpet Stain Remover for Cats and Dog Pee - Enzymatic Cat Urine Destroyer - Carpet Cleaner Spray
+Rocco & Roxie Supply Co.
+Stain & Odor Eliminator for Strong Odor, 32oz Enzyme Pet Odor Eliminator for Home, Carpet Stain Remover for Cats & Dog Pee, Enzymatic Cat Urine Destroyer, Carpet Cleaner Spray

 STAR BRITE Spider & Bird Stain Remover Spray - Quickly Dissolve Bird Droppings & Clean up Spider Mess - Won't Remove Polish or Wax (095122SS)